Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 At 24th level, *you have replaced enough of your organs to no longer have any that are considered 'vital'.* Any critical hit against you becomes a normal hit.
 You still can, but don't need to eat, drink, or breathe.

 ### You V.2
 At 25th level, *building on everything you've learned from overhauling your body the first time, there is still so much room for further improvements!* You upgrade each magic item within your body to a more efficient version.
+Gaining multiple benefits:

 - You gain the Tough feat
 - You can attune to 2 additional items